mindsandthings/Obsidian_Repo/2. Areas/food/Food notes.md

 # Sun, Sep 25, 2022
 To eat:
 * Bologna
+* 2 grapefruit
+* Vegan chorizo with eggs and spinach
+* Frozen chicken nuggets

 To cook:
 * Vegan chorizo
 * 1 lemon - for lentils
-* Someday, make spaghetti with fake beef
+* Spaghetti with fake beef
-*
+* Salmon